-- The Company has issued 87,39,685 Zero Coupon Unsecured Unlisted Non Convertible Debentures at a price of ₹ 100 1) each.
-The Debenture shall be redeemable at par within three months from the expiry of twelve years from the date of allotment i.e 14th November, 2015. - Borrowings are initially recognized at fair value, net of transcation costs incurred.
-Borrowings are subsequently measured 2) at amortised cost.
-Any difference between the proceeds (net of transaction costs) and the redemption amount is recognised in the Statement of Profit and Loss over the period of the borrowings using the effective interest method.
+- The Company has issued 87,39,685 Zero Coupon Unsecured Unlisted Non Convertible Debentures at a price of '100 each.
+The Debenture shall be redeemable at par within three months from the expiry of twelve years from the date of allotment i.e 14th November, 2015. - 2) Borrowings are initially recognized at fair value, net of transcation costs incurred.
+Borrowings are subsequently measured at amortised cost.
+Any difference between the proceeds (net of transcation costs) and the redemption amount is recognised in the statement of profit and loss over the period of the borrowings using the effective interest method.

-Note 20 : Current Borrowings
+Note 20: Current Borrowings

-Note 20 + Current Donomingo (₹ in lacs)
+• (< in lacs)

+As at As at

-As at March 31, 2020 As at March 31, 2019
+March 31, 2021 March 31, 2020

 (Secured, unless otherwise stated)

 Term Loans:

-Rupee Loan from Financial Institutions 4,368.82
+Rupee Loan from Financial Institutions 537.16

 Rupee Loan from Bodies Corporate (Unsecured) 797.25 797.25

-Rupee Loan ARC 243,579.85 137.181.01
+Rupee Loan ARC 245,741.00 243,579.85

 Loan Repayable on Demand

 From Banks

-- Demand loan/Cash Credits 31,297.80 59,667.76
+- Demand loan/Cash Credits 29,997.53 31,297.80

-- From Bodies Corporate (Unsecured) 4,535.00 430.00
+- From Bodies Corporate (Unsecured) 8,407.00 4,535.00

-Total: 280,209.90 202,444.84
+Total: 285,479.94 280,209.90

-1. Rupee Loan from Banks and Financial Institution and Assets Reconstruction Company a).
-Rupee Term Loan from Bank and ARC are secured by 1st charge over the entire fixed assets(both present and future) and 2nd charge over the entire current assets(both present and future) of the Company's units at Ranigunge and Durgapur in the state of West Bengal and Durg in the state of Chattisgarh.
+1. Rupee Loan from Banks and Financial Institution and Assets Reconstruction Company a) Rupee Term Loan from Banks and ARC are secured by 1st charge over the entire fixed assets (both present and future) and 2nd charge over the entire current assets (both present and future) of the Company's units at Ranigunge and Durgapur in the state of West Bengal and Durg in the state of Chattisgarh.

-The above loans are further secured as follows.
+The above loans are further secured as follows:

-- i) Personal Guarantees of Promoter Directors of the Company. - ii) Pledge of equity shares of the Company held by the promoters. - b).
-Unsecured Loan from bodies corporate has been received from a promoter group company as per the CDR scheme.
+- i) Personal Guarantees of Promoter Directors of the Company. - ii) Pledge of equity shares of the Company held by the promoters.